4 Star Theatre

 11 people favorited this theater

-Built by United Artists and playing first run United Artists films, this opened in the early-1930’s as the 4 Star Theatre, and was a sister theatre to the United Artists Theatre in Pasadena.
+Built by United Artists and playing first run United Artists films, the UA 4 Star Theatre opened on November 29, 1933 with Leslie Howard in “Berkeley Square”.
+It was was a sister theatre to the United Artists Theatre in Pasadena.
 In the late-1930’s it was operated by Fox West Coast Theatres until the 1940’s, when United Artists took control again.
 It remained a first run theatre for United Artists movies until the 1970’s, when by then it had been equipped with 70mm projection equipment.
 The theatre ran some of the best films in Hollywood, showing repertory films on a large 70mm screen.

 When the Mitchell Brothers of San Francisco took over it became an adult cinema for 10 years, later reverting to 3rd run release and Indian movies.